 What are concessions?

-There are more than 630 NPS concessionaires (in 128 different park units) which vary in size from small, family-owned businesses to national/international corporations.
-Concessionaires provide park visitors with lodging, transportation, food services, shops, and other services.
+Concessioners provide park visitors with lodging, transportation, food services, shops, guiding, and other services.
+More than 480 NPS concession contracts in more than 100 different park units vary in size from small, family-owned businesses to national/international corporations.
 Learn more about commercial services in the National Park Service.

 How do I find out about contracting opportunities?

 Opportunities to contract with the National Park Service are posted to FedBizOpps.gov, the federal government’s electronic business portal.

 Where do I find out about grant and cooperative agreement programs and opportunities?

 To find out how to register, search for opportunities, and apply for financial assistance visit Grants.gov.